alexmacarthur/macarthur-me-gatsby/src/posts/deploying-code-with-a-git-hook/index.md

 - On that same push, I wanted to `npm install` the dependencies in my `package.json`.
 - I wanted the option to control which branches would trigger a deployment to that droplet.

 As it turned out, the setup was less complicated than I had been expecting.
 A single Git hook and a little local configuration meet all the needs noted above.
-This post is basically me backing up and documenting all I pieced together from experimenting and Googling.
-Note that I'm not gonna get into the weeds of configuring a droplet (or any other VPS -- it really doesn't matter) itself.
+This post is basically me backing up and documenting all that I pieced together from experimenting and Googling.
+Note that I'm not gonna get into the weeds of configuring a DigitalOcean or any other VPS.
 For the purposes of what I'm showing off here, just make sure you have a SSH access to your droplet, and that Git's installed on it.

 ## Configure a Remote Repository on Your Droplet